Indian retail's real problem isn't the last mile. See where the cost hides

 This guide breaks down the cheapest domestic and international options, how flat-rate and standard shipping differ, what duties and restrictions matter, and how to package apparel without overspending.

-Why Apparel Shipping Costs More Than You Think
+Why Does Shipping Clothes Cost More Than You Expect in 2026?

 Clothing is one of the easiest ecommerce categories to oversimplify.
+The global online apparel market is worth roughly $779 billion in 2025 and is forecast to surpass $850 billion in 2026, on its way to nearly $1.84 trillion by 2035 at close to 9% annual growth.
 A T-shirt can ship cheaply in a poly mailer.
 A multi-item order can jump into a different price tier.
 A wedding dress can turn into a packaging, insurance, and dimensional-weight problem in one move.

 That is why apparel shipping is not just about picking the cheapest label.
 It is about controlling package weight, dimensions, packaging style, transit time, and cross-border paperwork well enough that shipping does not quietly erase margin.